godotengine/godot-docs/classes/class_file.rst

 - void **store_string** **(** :ref:`String<class_String>` string **)**

-Appends ``string`` to the file without a line return, encoding the text as UTF-8.
+Stores the given :ref:`String<class_String>` in the file.

+Text will be encoded as UTF-8.

 ----